Orthopaedic Surgery Rotations

 At Vanderbilt, we’ve built an orthopaedic surgery program we’re proud of; a structured and graduated learning environment that gives you diverse operative experience — all under the guidance of supportive world-class faculty.

-As a Vanderbilt orthopaedic surgery resident, you can expect to spend your first year as an intern in general surgery.
-During the remaining four years of the program, you’ll then rotate through the same subspecialties twice; once as a junior resident and again as a senior resident.
+As a Vanderbilt orthopaedic surgery resident, your first year will be split into six blocks in off service rotations and seven blocks in orthopaedic surgery rotations.
+During the remaining four years of the program, you will rotate through the same subspecialties twice; once as a junior resident and again as a senior resident.
 These subspecialties include:

 • General